 Know too that in many states, you’re protected by regulations that prevent utility companies from turning off your service if you have a disability, are older than 65, the temperature is below freezing or you’re not able to pay your bills due to an unexpected financial emergency.

 AT&T, Sprint, T-Mobile and Verizon are just a few providers that have waived fees, added data and offered other perks to those affected by the coronavirus.

 What if I can’t meet my loan obligations?

-Many credit unions and banks are extending assistance programs for furloughed government employees that can allow you to bypass fees and defer payments on mortgages, loans and credit cards during the shutdown.
+Many credit unions and banks are extending assistance programs that can allow you to bypass fees and defer payments on credit cards, mortgages and loans during the coronavirus pandemic.

-You might also qualify for a forbearance loan with low or no interest and waived penalties on early CD withdrawals.
+You might also qualify for a personal loan with low or no interest and waived penalties on early CD withdrawals.

 Most creditors, utilities and medical facilities know that the efforts to flatten the curve of the coronavirus pandemic like forcing businesses to shut down are not your fault.
-If you’re not sure that your budget can stretch across your financial obligations, ask about your options for delaying or deferring your payments until the furlough lifts.
+If you’re not sure that your budget can stretch across your financial obligations, ask about your options for delaying or deferring your payments until the shutdown is lifted.

-And to make things a little easier for yourself in the future should another shutdown occur, you should consider consolidating your debt.
-Finally, if you feel like you’re underwater thanks to the furlough, it may be worth it to take a look at our page on budgeting, to better help you manage your finances.
+And to make things a little easier for yourself in the future should another pandemic occur, consider consolidating your debt.
+Finally, if you feel like you’re underwater thanks to COVID-19, it may be worth it to take a look at our page on budgeting, to better help you manage your finances.